 The president of Napa Home and Garden said the company would remove “safe” from the gel’s label.
 He also acknowledged that the gel’s warning label was small and placed on a throw away part of the pot’s packaging.

-Contact an experienced Virginia personal injury lawyer if you suffer injuries from a dangerous or defective consumer product.
-Peter DePaolis is a skilled Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, and he can protect your rights in a product liability action.
+Contact an experienced Northern Virginia personal injury lawyer if you suffer injuries from a dangerous or defective consumer product.
+Peter DePaolis is a skilled Northern Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis, and he can protect your rights in a product liability action.